Delta-rs Geometry Processing

 );

-Debugging missed data skipping requires enabling delta-rs query tracing (RUST_LOG=delta_kernel=debug) and verifying that min_x/max_x statistics are populated in the Parquet metadata footer.
+Debugging missed data skipping: enable RUST_LOG=delta_kernel=debug when running delta-rs directly, and verify that min_x/max_x statistics are populated in the Parquet metadata footer.
 For complex polygons, compute convex hull bounds or centroid coordinates during ingestion to avoid bounding-box inflation.
 Always validate CRS consistency at the ingestion layer; mixing EPSG:3857 and EPSG:4326 in the same partition will silently corrupt spatial predicates.
 Reference the official EPSG Geodetic Parameter Dataset for authoritative coordinate reference system definitions.

 Maintenance, Compaction, and Retention

 Geometry columns introduce significant storage overhead.
-WKB serialization typically inflates row sizes by 30–50% compared to native coordinate arrays, making aggressive compaction and retention policies mandatory. delta-rs provides OPTIMIZE (bin-packing) and VACUUM (garbage collection) operations that must be scheduled via orchestration layers (Airflow, Dagster, or Kubernetes CronJobs).
+WKB serialization typically inflates row sizes by 30–50% compared to native coordinate arrays, making aggressive compaction and retention policies mandatory. delta-rs provides bin-packing compaction and VACUUM (garbage collection) operations that must be scheduled via orchestration layers (Airflow, Dagster, or Kubernetes CronJobs).

 from deltalake import DeltaTable